TranslucentComputing/webinar-slack-bot/docs/app_dev.md

 ## Application Development in the Slack Bot Project

 The Slack Bot project leverages FastAPI, a modern, fast web framework for building APIs with Python.
 The project adopts a standard layered architecture, ensuring maintainability and scalability.
-A significant focus is placed on robust testing, using `pytest` for both unit and integration testing, with the integration of [Testcontainers](<https://testcontainers.com>) to simulate real-world scenarios.
+A significant focus is placed on robust testing, using `pytest` for both unit and integration testing, with the support of [Testcontainers](<https://testcontainers.com>) to simulate real-world scenarios.

 ## Architecture